 Our Goals & Objectives

+The Erik Foundation will aid economically disadvantaged military veteran and civilian families by breaking the cycle of hardship through which these families struggle to support themselves and their children.
 The Erik Foundation is in our initial campaign, where we partner with philanthropic donors that support our initiative in becoming a self-sustaining foundation.
 We need your help!
 We have huge aspirations and are eager to help people in need.
 Read about our mission and goals and consider making a donation for our campaign.
 It's an investment in us and a validation of the light we want to make happen.
 We want to hear from you, too!
 Click on Contact and let us know what you think!
 Thank you...we can't do it without your help.

 The Foundation intends to produce and sell products in the “Erik” character series and to produce media presentations that will promote significant licensing opportunities for the products.
 Generating enough income to sustain the Foundation indefinitely is a top priority.

 Partner with charities/organizations to provide transportation, housing, education, life skills, and medical care with an emphasis on helping PTSD sufferersLEARN MORE